jwang1122/java/doc/java.md

 ```
 ✔️ includes 1. method name; 2. parameter data type; 3. number of parameters;

+📌❗️ **Knowlodge Base**
-may concern a return type also as part of the signature;
+💡👉 may concern a return type also as part of the signature;
+💡👉 in one class there is only one method signature allowed. or cause compiler error.

 ❓ Parameter vs. argument
 ✔️